2021: Gimp update for Mac

 The previous post on this topic: 2019/10/07/gimp-update-for-mac/

 I have been spending more time exploring version 10.22 and am becoming more familiar with new features and design options.
 There are slight variations in behaviors depending on the Mac OS version.
 Windows updates happen more frequently.
-According to the software download site for Mac “the currently available package provides GIMP 2.10.22 and has not yet updated to the latest version, GIMP 2.10.24.
-We’re working on that, please check back later.”
+GIMP 2.10.24 for Mac OS is now available.

 Gimp has a wide range of paint tools The most commonly used in creating repeats for knit design are Pencil, Paintbrush, and Bucket Fill.